 this happens to me ALL the time!
 Usually I will just go up a size and belt it, but sometimes that doesn’t work because the arm holes get to big.
 With forever 21 I definitely have to try stuff on, because a lot of their clothes are made for people will little to no chest.posted almost 6 years ago

 I think the key is to just keep trying on different ones until you find the one that works.
 I know that is a bit annoying, but its better in the long run.
 I would look for mini dresses with structure, so that you can almost tell right away if everything is in the right place.
-The problem with the fringe dress is that there isn’t really structure.posted over 5 years ago
+The problem with the fringe dress is that there isn’t really structure.posted almost 6 years ago

 I completely relate to this.
 I’m 5’3" and a UK size 6-8 (about a 2 in US sizing), but with big boobs.
 I love minidresses, but the amount of space the boobs take up can make the length overly mini.
 Since I’m short to start with, it doesn’t usually render a dress or skirt indecent, but often it makes them shorter than I’d like.